 How Does Data Get Deleted?

 The answer to this question is complicated.
 In reality, it depends on the hardware one has.
 There are two types of storage media: hard disk drives (HDDs) and solid state drives (SSDs).
 HDDs are mechanical devices that utilize a spinning platter that allows a mechanical arm to write and overwrite data.
 SSDs save data through flash memory to chips that can be read quickly, while also eliminating the need for any moving parts.
-The type of storage media utilized will play a role in how data is eliminated.
+Additionally, the type of storage media utilized will play a role in how data is eliminated.
 In regards to the SSD drive, the process is not that simple.

-The Deletion of Data Works in Different Ways
+Deleting Data Works in Different Ways

 HDDs are easier